-1.2.
+1.1.
 Relevance (10 points)

-1.2.
-Nelevance (10 points) The extent to which: + the applicant's profile, experience, activities and target population of learners are relevant for the field of the application, the objectives of this Call, and Relevance the type of application (individual organisation or a consortium coordinator) + in addition, for consortium coordinators: Maximum the profile of the planned consortium members is relevant for the purpose and 10 points objectives of the consortium as defined in the application, for the field of the application and the objectives of this Call the creation of the consortium brings a clear added value for its members in terms of the objectives of this Call
+The extent to which: the applicant's profile, experience, activities and target population of learners are relevant for the field of the application, the objectives of this Call, and the type of application (individual organisation or a consortium coordinator) in addition, for consortium coordinators: the profile of the planned consortium members is relevant for the purpose and objectives of the consortium as defined in the application, for the field of the application and the objectives of this Call the creation of the consortium brings a clear added value for its members in terms of the objectives of this Call

-The purpose of the relevance criterion is to make sure that the award of the accreditation to the applicant organisation actually contributes to the achievement of the general and fieldspecific objectives of the Call.
+The purpose of the relevance criterion is to make sure that the award of the accreditation to the applicant organisation actually contributes to the achievement of the general and field-specific objectives of the Call.
 For this purpose, the experts shall consider primarily the information in the section 'Background' and analyse to what extent the organisation is rooted in the field of education where it is applying.